Fuerte Invincible and Fuerte San Diego, The Forts on Avenida del Puerto

 Fuerte Invincible is the first fort after Fortaleza Ozama.
-The fortress, also called San Alberto and Coca (San Alberto y De Coca).
+The fortress is also called San Alberto and Coca (San Alberto y De Coca).
 This fort was built on the cliffs behind the mansions of Nicolás de Ovando and the Dávila family.
 Not only was this fort was built for the added defense of the city of Santo Domingo but more importantly to protect the mansions of the richest inhabitants of the city.

 This foreboding sturdy fort had openings for 12 cannons on both its lower and higher shooting platforms.
-Looking up the tall walls one could only imagine how strong this fort really was.
+Looking up at the tall walls one could only imagine how strong this fort really was.

 Fuerte San Diego

 Fuerte San Diego was the 3rd fort entering Rio Ozama.
 This curved fort was also a busy port of entry for the Colonial City of Santo Domingo.
 It was a very important part of protecting the walled city from attack from marauders entering the Rio Ozama from the Caribbean Sea.

 The main part of the fort was destroyed in 1886 to extend the ports.
 The beautiful fort was reconstructed when the work on the Malecon was finished.
 The original base of Fort San Diego was discovered during archaeological excavations.